DaniloLyra/danilolyra.github.io/_pages/cv.md

 Personal Information
 ======
-- Male, Brazilian (also has Italian Citizenship), Married (no kids), Birth: 07/03/1989.
+- Male, Brazilian (also has Italian Citizenship), Married (no kids), Birth: March/89.
-- I like playing sports (football, volley, and basketball), running, and outdoor activities.
+- I like playing sports (football, volley, and basketball) and running.

 Education
 ======